‘Hardworking, humble, prideful’: Pelham police officer, Alabaster resident Juan Gomez remembered - Shelby County Reporter

 As if that wasn’t enough, he also obtained an HVAC contractor’s license and founded HVAC Tactical Solutions, LLC in Pelham.

-That’s where he and Pelham Police Captain Pat Cheatwood started to become closer than they ever had.
+That’s where he and Pelham Police Chief Pat Cheatwood started to become closer than they ever had.

 “When Juan started doing HVAC work, I immediately called him because I knew his work ethic, and Juan was trustworthy.
 On many occasions, he came to our home when it was really hot.
 He would sweat profusely, and I couldn’t do anything to help him because I don’t know HVAC work,” Cheatwood said with a laugh.
 “I could just hand him water.
 But he worked so hard, and every time I would call him and say, ‘Hey, I hate to bother you, but it’s really hot.’
 Juan’s response was always, ‘I’m on the way.
 I’ll make sure your family is comfortable soon.’
 And that’s who Juan was.
 He served everybody he came in contact with, and he not only served them, but he shared Jesus with them, and he did the same with me.”

-And Juan did it on more than just when he was needed for work, he did it just to be a person serving others.
+And Juan did it; more than just when he was needed for work, he did it just to be a person serving others.

 “When I look back at the times Juan served my family, it was several years ago, I think the birth of our youngest son.
 Juan showed up to our house and had two small boxes, and they didn’t say Domino’s.
 They were real pizza boxes,” Cheatwood recalled.
 “When I opened them and saw what was inside, I said ‘Wow, where did you find Chicago-style pizza?’
 He said, ‘I didn’t Pat, I made them.’
 I said, ‘No, really Juan, where did you buy them?’
 He said, ‘No, really Pat, I made these.’
 We went back and forth for a few minutes, and he really did make them.
 That was really impressive, but what was really impressive is when I bit into it.
 It’s one of the best pizzas I’ve ever had in my life.”